cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 ![alt text](/uploads/babukv3_3.PNG)

-*Figure x: Babuk team's friendly response to my analysis!*
+*Figure 5: Babuk team's friendly response to my analysis!*

 The steps taken to improve the ransomware's threading functionalities are in the right direction since they do increase the encryption speed by quite a bit.